Peter McArthur: the “horrible, horrible” war

 Passcode: 459615

-CJ hopes that Ellwyne’s story and his connection with the Carruthers clan touches people with its message of love, faith, and remembrance.
+CJ and James hope that Ellwyne’s story and his connection with the Carruthers clan touches people with its message of love, faith, and remembrance.
 It’s only through storytelling that those who carry memories, and decide to share them, make history come to life.

 Author CJ Frederick signs book at Tartan Days, July 20, 2024.